thrkrdk/langchain4j-mcp-client/_Demo_Readme.md

   - Then ask the same question with the `@agent` command.
 - `postgresql-mcp-server` in sse mode
   - Run postgresql db server in podman. `podman run -d   --name pg-world   --network mcp-net   --network-alias pg-world ghusta/postgres-world-db:2.12`
-  - Run postgresql-mcp-server in sse mode in podman. `podman run -i   --name postgresql-mcp-server   -p 8080:8080   --network mcp-net   -e DATABASE_URL=jdbc:postgresql://pg-world:5432/world-db   -e DATABASE_USERNAME=world   -e DATABASE_PASSWORD=world123   postgresql-mcp-server`
+  - Run postgresql-mcp-server in sse mode in podman. `podman run -i   --name postgresql-mcp-server-sse   -p 8080:8080   --network mcp-net   -e DATABASE_URL=jdbc:postgresql://pg-world:5432/world-db   -e DATABASE_USERNAME=world   -e DATABASE_PASSWORD=world123   postgresql-mcp-server-sse`
   - Go to settings on  "DevoxxGenie".
 Connect MCP server in SSE mode.
 Url is `http://localhost:8080/sse`
   - Fetch all tools from server
   - Question-1: with the `@agent` command these prompts `What tables are available in the database?`